ethanpbrooks/Schwab-PDF-Scraper/README.md

 - **Location:** Miami, Florida
 - **Role:** Co-Managing Director at Barry University's SMIF

-### Project Goals
+### Disclaimer

-The PDF Financial Data Scraper project was born out of my desire to streamline the process of extracting and analyzing investment data from PDF documents, particularly tailored for Schwab statements.
-I believe that technology can play a crucial role in making data-driven financial decisions, and this project is a testament to that vision.
+Please note that I am a student, and while I have designed and implemented this tool to the best of my abilities, it is essential to exercise caution and verify the extracted data for accuracy.
+Investment decisions should be made based on thorough analysis and consultation with financial professionals.

 ### Contact Information

-If you have any questions, suggestions, or would like to collaborate on this project, please feel free to reach out to me:
+If you have any questions, or suggestions, please feel free to reach out to me:

 - Email: [ethan.brooks@mymail.barry.edu](mailto:ethan.brooks@mymail.barry.edu)
 - LinkedIn: [Ethan Brooks](https://www.linkedin.com/in/ethan-brooks-11706a14a/)